LiamChapman/cssAnimationQueue/README.md

 I've used some of the latest JS methods.
 So this won't be compatable with older versions of IE. But lets face it, if you want CSS3 animations.
 You need IE10+.
 This should work well on the latest FireFox and Webkit Browsers (Chrome & Safari).
 I might include some additional functionality for it in the future to add some basic effects for older browsers.

 I recommend using [classie](https://github.com/desandro/classie) for a crossbrowser classList replacement.
 I hope to make a condition to detect if set when I get a little extra time.

+### Installation

+You can optionally install it via bower

+	bower install css-animation-queue